-Above center: And here's more ridiculous -- a restroom at the Emirates Palace Hotel.
+Above left: And here's more ridiculous a restroom at the Emirates Palace Hotel.
 I've heard

 that if you see anything in this hotel that looks like gold, it probably is.
 I couldn't help but laugh at this ostentatious display of wealth.

 Above right: I escaped the gaudy Emirates Palace and took refuge back at the Otak office, where I had a